Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Hawker had a median income among taxpayers of $65,318.
-The average income stood at $81,969.
-This is among the highest in Australia when compared to the ACT levels of $72,206 and $85,981 respectively.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Hawker would be approximately $71,366 (median) and $89,559 (average) as of September 2025.
-From the 2021 Census, household, family, and personal incomes in Hawker rank highly nationally, between the 81st and 89th percentiles.
-In income distribution, 32.6% of Hawker's population (973 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the region showing 34.3% in the same category.
-A substantial proportion of high earners, at 35.4%, indicates strong economic capacity throughout the locality.
-After housing costs, residents retain 89.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Hawker suburb had a median income among taxpayers of $65,318 and an average income of $81,969.
+These figures are among the highest in Australia, compared to ACT levels of $72,206 and $85,981 respectively.
+Based on Wage Price Index growth of 9.26% since financial year 2023, estimated median income as of September 2025 is approximately $71,366, with average income estimated at $89,559.
+From the 2021 Census, Hawker's household, family, and personal incomes rank highly nationally, between the 81st and 89th percentiles.
+In terms of income distribution, 32.6% of Hawker's population (973 individuals) fall within the $1,500 - $2,999 income range, consistent with broader regional trends showing 34.3% in the same category.
+Notably, 35.4% of residents earn above $3,000 per week, indicating strong economic capacity throughout the locality.
+After housing costs, residents retain 89.7% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income